Skip to content

 CRM migration with local coding agents: why the M5 Max MacBook Pro matters

-The practical workflow looks like this:
+The practical workflow evolved organically:

-4. Generate mapping code.
+4. Generate mapping code iteratively

 Why hardware now matters more